A Convenient Way to Provide for Others

 Q. Who should think about giving life insurance?

-A. Since many people already have one or more policies, gifts of life insurance can be a convenient option.
-Policies originally purchased to provide for children, augment retirement funds, protect a home mortgage, or provide for estate taxes may no longer be needed for that purpose.
+A. Because many people already have one or more policies, gifts of life insurance can be a convenient option.
+Policies originally purchased to provide for such things as estate taxes may no longer be needed for that purpose.

 Q. How do I go about making a life insurance gift?

-A. You can choose from a variety of ways to name a charitable beneficiary for a life insurance policy you already own.
-The process can be quite simple:
+A. There are a variety of ways to name a charitable beneficiary for all or part of a life insurance policy you already own.
+The process can be quite simple and easily changed as circumstances dictate.

 If you wish, you may instead choose to make an immediate gift of a life insurance policy by making a charity the irrevocable beneficiary and assigning all rights or incidents of ownership to the charity.
 You may be entitled to an income tax deduction based on the value of the policy or premiums paid.